-As Education Policy Specialist, you will work with teams across the Royal Society of Chemistry, and will actively engage with staff, partner organisations and contractors to influence and develop education policy and manage related projects.
+As Education Policy Specialist, you will support the Royal Society of Chemistry's efforts to influence education systems at a national level, with particular reference to chemistry curriculum, qualifications and assessments.
+You will work with teams across the organisation, and will actively engage with staff, contractors and partner organisations to develop education policy and manage related projects.

 Your responsibilities will focus on:

-- Monitoring and keeping up-to-date with developments in education and helping to position the Royal Society of Chemistry to proactively react to new and proposed developments.
+- Monitoring and keeping up-to-date with developments in education and helping the RSC proactively react to developments.

-- Compiling, processing, analysing information relating to aspects of education policy and drafting and disseminating relevant documents.
+- Compiling, processing and analysing education policy information and drafting and disseminating relevant documents.

-- Organising meetings and workshops on aspects of education policy, preparing supporting materials, recording meetings and assisting with implementing decisions.
+- Organising meetings and workshops on education policy, preparing support materials, recording meetings and implementing decisions.

-- Acting as an ambassador, building and maintaining links and collaborating with other organisations to develop education policy and resources.
+- Being an ambassador, building and maintaining links and collaborating with organisations to develop education policy and resources.

-- Playing an active role in supporting and collaborating with colleagues across the RSC and contributing to the development of strategic plans and objectives.
+- Actively supporting and collaborating with colleagues and contributing to the development of strategic plans and objectives.

 - Undertaking other relevant activities as appropriate.